6WIND/zrpcd/README.md

 Some files are not produced by "quagga building instructions".
 Two files are provided in annex: etc/bgpd.conf and etc/init.d/qthriftd files. .dummy files are empty files.

 For rpm production, a rpm.spec file is necessary to be copied in ./bin/SPECS/rpm.spec.
 Use ./package/rpm.spec file.
+Note that for centos distribution, you should ignore the following dependencies on rpm.spec file by suppressing or adapting the following line.
+The fact is that the package naming on centos differs.

+    Requires: thrift zmq ccapnproto quagga

 For deb production, an extra file at ./bin/DEBIAN/control place contains the following.